nodeFadel/devOps/VprofileProject/Vproject.md

 # RoadMap:
-1. Setup tools mentioned in Prerequisite Video
-2. Clone source code
+1. Clone source code
-3. cd into the vagrant dir
+2. cd into the vagrant dir
-4. Bring up Vm's
+3. Bring up Vm's
-5. Validate
+4. Validate
-6. Setup All the services
+5. Setup All the services
     a.
 Mysql
     b.
 Memcached
     c.
 Rabbit MQ
     d.
 Tomcat
     e.
 Nginx
     f.
 App Build & Deploy
-7. Verify from browser
+76. Verify from browser

  ## If you dont have vagrant plugin install it
     - vagrant plugin install vagrant-hostmanager